d-ulitin/d-ulitin/README.md

 * C++ (gcc, clang)
 * Windows/Linux

+My pet-project is scanning old photoraphies with a digital camera (digitization).
+My own process of digitalization:
+* build a stand, setup high-CRI light
+* profile the camera with ColorChecher & dcamprof
+* scan photos
+* apply profiles & make basic color correction
+* upload & sent link to relatives to make them happy

 I'm fond of photography.
 I can profile a digital camera with ColorChecker & dcamprof.